HXSecurity/TerraformGoat/huaweicloud/object_storage_service/special_bucket_policy/README.md

 ## Description

-This is a vulnerability environment range for building a special bucket policy for HUAWEI CLOUD object storage.
+This is a vulnerability environment scenario for building a special bucket policy for HUAWEI CLOUD object storage.

 After you build an environment using Terraform, you can configure specific bucket policies to read data that would otherwise not be readable.